jenkinsci/ibm-ucdeploy-pipeline-plugin/README.md

 ```

 ## Release Notes
+### Version 2.26
+ Fixed : Removed httpcore dependencies as it is no more used

 ### Version 2.25
  Fixed : Removed checkbox to push failed build as it was causing Trigger version Import step to work improperly